jeffreychung/awesome-liquid/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

-# The pull request should have a useful title.
-Pull requests with `Update readme.md` or similar will be closed right away.
 # Contribution Guidelines

 Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct.md).
 By participating in this project you agree to abide by its terms.

-# The pull request should have a useful title.
-Pull requests with `Update readme.md` as title will be closed right away because I'm so tired of nobody reading this document.
-Please carefully read everything in `Adding to this list`.

 ## Table of Contents